Have you ever been asked to become a member of the Parents & Citizens Association?

 Let’s get started.

 I have two little girls and my six-year-old is in first grade.
-So, last year, at the Annual General Meeting of the P&C association, I raised my hand to be Treasurer.
+So, last year, at the Annual General Meeting of the P&C association, I raised my hand to be a Treasurer.
 I thought, with my vast business experience, I should be able to manage this job pretty well.

 P&C Association Titles